-Manganese was found at levels that exceed the secondary MCL of 50 μ g/L. the MCL was set to protect you against unpleasant aesthetic effects (e.g., color, taste and odor) and the staining of plumbing fixtures (e.g., tubs and sinks) and clothing while washing.
+Manganese was found at levels that exceed the secondary MCL of 50 mg/L. The MCL was set to protect you against unpleasant aesthetic effects (e.g., color, taste and odor) and the staining of plumbing fixtures (e.g., tubs and sinks) and clothing while washing.
 The high levels are due to leaching of natural deposits.
+These results are from our raw water sources.